 Men coming to wash and worship and to - shudder - drink the water, water buffalo coming for their morning or evening swims,

 young nuns in some sort of initiation ceremony, escorted by drums and cymbals and tinkling bells,

 There were boats docking and leaving, Hindu holy men facing the river and chanting.
 And that's just a few of the things I saw one morning at dawn on the ghat outside our window.

 Like others along the river, we floated little lights along the water.
 A beautiful young girl joined us on the boat with a wide shallow basket in which there were shallow saucers filled with beautiful flowers.
 One by one she lit little lamps (like tiny candles in paper muffin holders), handed them to us and we gently placed them on the water.

+We also walked in the city.
 Everywhere we walked in the narrow twisting lanes, there was action and noise.
 The main reason I said Varanasi was the opposite of serenity was because of the traffic.
-Varanasi traffic is to Toronto traffic as a gentle hum is to a cymbal clash.
+Toronto traffic is to Varanasi traffic as a gentle hum is to a series of cymbal clashes.
 And it assaults both your eyes and your ears, not to mention your equanimity.
 Here's a list of what you see on the streets of Varanasi: